Proportionality of gravitational and electromagnetic radiation by an electron in an intense plane wave: Conclusions

 To summarize, we have shown both classically and quantum mechanically that the amplitudes of graviton and photon emission by an electron in an arbitrary plane wave are proportional to each other.
 Although the electron dynamics is highly nonlinear in the plane wave and quantum effects are large, the proportionality constant is classical and it does not depend on the plane-wave intensity.
-At the fundamental quantum level, by combining strong-field QED and quantum gravity, our proof shows that the proportionality relies only on the symmetries of the plane wave and on the energy-momentum conservation laws, which deepens the connection between gravitational and electromagnetic interactions in the nonlinear and quantum regime.
+At the fundamental quantum level, by combining strong-field QED and quantum gravity, our proof shows that the proportionality relies only on the symmetries of the plane wave and the semiclassical nature of the motion of a quantum particle in a plane wave background.